Elemental Chlorine-Free (ECF) Pulp Production Growth Accelerates

 -- ECF is Technology Choice for New Production Capacity Around the World --

-(ERIN, February 15) - For the 17th year in a row Elemental Chlorine-Free (ECF) Pulp increased its share of the world bleached chemical pulp market.
-The greater than 89% market share ECF pulp captured in 2007 confirms ECF as the best available bleaching technology for chemical pulps.
-The growth for ECF is documented in “Trends in World Bleached Pulp Production: 1990 - 2007,” a report released today by the Alliance for Environmental Technology (AET).
+(Toronto, October 25, 2011) - For the 20th year in a row Elemental Chlorine-Free (ECF) Pulp increased its share of the world bleached chemical pulp market.
+The greater than 90% market share ECF pulp captured in 2010, confirms ECF as the best available bleaching technology for chemical pulps.
+The growth for ECF is documented in "Trends in World Bleached Pulp Production: 1990 - 2010," a report released today by the Alliance for Environmental Technology (AET).

 International documentation of ECF's environmental integrity continues to mount.
 A recent assessment of bleaching technologies showed ECF's superior attributes with respect to papermaking quality and wood consumption and reiterated that there is no significant difference in biological impact on the aquatic environment when comparing ECF and TCF bleaching effluents.

 The report documents yearly pulp production data since 1990 for ECF, TCF (Totally Chlorine-Free), and conventionally bleached pulp.
-As documented, ECF pulp production grew to more than 88 million tonnes worldwide in 2007.
+As documented, ECF pulp production grew to 88 million tonnes worldwide in 2010.
 The small niche TCF market modestly declined retaining less than 5% of the bleached chemical pulp market.

 "The growing market share is sending a clear message.
 When values such a price, performance and overall environmental integrity are considered, the technology choice is ECF," said Pryke.